ory/hydra-client-go/docs/OAuth2ConsentRequest.md

 `func (o *OAuth2ConsentRequest) UnsetContext()`

 UnsetContext ensures that no value is present for Context, not even an explicit nil
-### GetDeviceChallengeId

-`func (o *OAuth2ConsentRequest) GetDeviceChallengeId() string`

-GetDeviceChallengeId returns the DeviceChallengeId field if non-nil, zero value otherwise.

-### GetDeviceChallengeIdOk

-`func (o *OAuth2ConsentRequest) GetDeviceChallengeIdOk() (*string, bool)`

-GetDeviceChallengeIdOk returns a tuple with the DeviceChallengeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeviceChallengeId

-`func (o *OAuth2ConsentRequest) SetDeviceChallengeId(v string)`

-SetDeviceChallengeId sets DeviceChallengeId field to given value.

-### HasDeviceChallengeId

-`func (o *OAuth2ConsentRequest) HasDeviceChallengeId() bool`

-HasDeviceChallengeId returns a boolean if a field has been set.

 ### GetLoginChallenge

 `func (o *OAuth2ConsentRequest) GetLoginChallenge() string`